MCMaurer/pretty_plots/README.md

 # Pretty Plots

-A repo for practicing nice visualizations, including #TidyTuesday.
+A repo for practicing nice visualizations, including plots for #TidyTuesday.

 ## `images` folder